Textualize/textual/docs/widgets/sparkline.md

 ### Basic example

-The example below illustrates the relationship between the data, its length, the width of the sparkline, and the number of buckets.
+The example below illustrates the relationship between the data, its length, the width of the sparkline, and the number of bars displayed.

 !!! tip

-    The sparkline data is split into equally-sized chunks called buckets.
+    The sparkline data is split into equally-sized chunks.
-    The number of buckets matches the width of the sparkline.
+    Each chunk is represented by a bar and the width of the sparkline dictates how many bars there are.

 === "Output"